jamesmlane/ges-mass/README.md

 - `dill`
 - `tqdm`

 The project also has an internally accessed `./src/` directory that contains a lot of code that is accessed by the notebooks.
+This module is not installed, rather notebooks just path to the directory to access the code.

 ## Data